-Pre-Instagram, we might've had to rely on fashion week for our street style roundups, but when it comes to experiencing global style in 2018, we're spoilt for choice.
-Not only does social media allow us to see the #OOTDs of people on every continent at a click of a button, but it also gives us a chance to reassess the sartorial tropes that have developed around certain countries.
+Pre-Instagram, we might've had to rely on fashion week for our street style round-ups, but when it comes to experiencing global style in 2022, we're spoilt for choice.
+Not only does social media allow us to see the outfits of people on every continent at a click of a button, but it also gives us a chance to reassess the sartorial tropes that have developed around certain countries.

 One of the most well-worn fashion stereotypes has to be that of the French girl.
-This type of style is characterised by expensive basics, Breton tops, silk shirts and tasteful yet subdued occasion wear—all of which are embodied by the likes of Carine Roitfeld and Emanuelle Alt.
+This classic French fashion type is characterised by expensive basics, Breton tops, silk shirts and tasteful yet subdued occasionwear—all of which is embodied by the likes of Carine Roitfeld and Emmanuelle Alt.

-While there are many who still love the traditional, pared-back aesthetic, Instagram proves that it is no longer representative of the average fashion-loving Parisienne, with influencers such as Ellie from Slip Into Style and Syana Laniyan bringing a more avant-garde and experimental approach to the table while still managing to be chic at all times, of course.
+While there are many who still love the traditional, pared-back aesthetic, Instagram proves that it is no longer representative of the average fashion-loving Parisienne, with influencers such as Camille Charriere and Ellie from Slip Into Style bringing a more experimental approach to the table while still managing to be chic at all times, of course.

-"Parisian women don't shy away from a funky touch," says Ellie.
-"We love a statement shoe, an extravagant piece of costume jewellery, a flashy print or one piece that will make heads turn."
+"We love a statement shoe, an extravagant piece of costume jewellery, a flashy print or one piece that will make heads turn," says Ellie.

-To get a better sense of what classic French style looks like in 2018, we scoured the feeds of our favourite Gallic girls and created six golden rules for re-creating their look.
-From funky knits to souped-up miniskirts, scroll down to see what it takes to nail classic French style now.
-Trust us—it's not what you think.
+To get a better sense of what classic French style looks like in 2022, we scoured the feeds of our favourite Gallic girls to see the outfit formulas they wear on repeat.
+From cool co-ords to trainers with everything, scroll down to see what it takes to perfect classic French style now.

-Style Notes: Clearly, it's not just us Brits that love a nerdy jumper.
-Jeanne Damas is proof that even the most traditionally Parisian dresser can enjoy the "ugly"-chic aesthetic.
+Style Notes: Clearly, it's not just us Brits who love a granny-chic knit.
+Jeanne Damas is proof that even the most traditionally Parisian dresser can enjoy the aesthetic.
 The secret is to pair your could-be-passed-down-from-granny cardigan with figure-flattering, high-waisted jeans and ankle boots.